Minervan Empire

 As far back as the 2010s, there were groups of men and women who identified as Pagans and Wiccans that eventually grew frustrated with being marginalized as a religion.

-Cybelian tribes committed themselves to nomadism.
+Cybelians committed themselves to nomadism.
 Tribes migrated with the seasons and with the herds.
-When tribes met each other, they traded their members to keep their gene pool sufficiently mixed.
+When tribes met each other, they traded their members to maintain genetic diversity.
 Yet, Cybelians also committed to breeding only with other Cybelians.

 Word of her abilities spread from tribe to tribe.
-They sought out her tribe to get her predictions.
+She was sought out for advice.
 By the year 2084, when she turned 18, Teasel began breeding.
-Each year, she was impregnated by Cybelian men from other tribes, and over the course of 26 years, she gave birth to 29 healthy children, not counting several stillbirths and miscarriages.
+Each year, she was impregnated by Cybelian men from other tribes, and over the course of 26 years, she gave rise to 29 healthy adults, not counting several stillbirths, miscarriages, and infants who died young.

-Many of her children possessed the same or similar mental powers, though not all.
+Many of her offspring possessed the same or similar mental powers, though not all.
 During the 2100s, her children had children of their own.
 Her descendants became known as “tessels”.
-Cybelian tribes continued to organize breedings of tessels their genetic footprint could be traced across the globe.
+Cybelian tribes continued to organize breedings of tessels.

 Characters